jinjialij/data_structure_algorithms/readme.md

 > Given the root of a binary tree, return all duplicate subtrees. <br>For each kind of duplicate subtrees, you only need to return the root node of any one of them.
 <br>Two trees are duplicate if they have the same structure with the same node values.

+Example 1:
-Example 1: Input: root = [1,2,3,4,null,2,4,null,null,4]       |    Output: [[2,4],[4]]
+Input: root = [1,2,3,4,null,2,4,null,null,4]
+Output: [[2,4],[4]]
+Explanation:
-     //traverse the tree
+1. traverse the tree
-     //store left-right-root data as string in HashMap, store node in LinkedList
+2. store left-right-root data as string in HashMap, store node in LinkedList
-     //the LinkedList is the result
+3. the LinkedList is the result

 ## DFS